barbinbrad/carbon/SCHEMA.md

   -- balance sheet
     -- assets
-    "aquisitionCostAccount" TEXT NOT NULL,
+    "assetAquisitionCostAccount" TEXT NOT NULL,
-    "aquisitionCostOnDisposalAccount" TEXT NOT NULL,
+    "assetAquisitionCostOnDisposalAccount" TEXT NOT NULL,
     "accumulatedDepreciationAccount" TEXT NOT NULL,
     "accumulatedDepreciationOnDisposalAccount" TEXT NOT NULL,